josuemontano/josuemontano.github.io/src/content/blog/2025_08_21_infrastructure_on_a_budget.md

 ---
-title: "Infrastructure on a budget: A case study"
+title: "Infrastructure on a budget"
 description: "Don't overengineer infrastructure.
 I run an app with over 30,000 MAU on a single shared vCPU server costing $24 a month.
 Simple, lean setups handle real traffic."
 pubDate: "Aug 21, 2025"
 ---